-Hever Castle, Anne Boleyn's Childhood Home in Kent.
+Hever Castle, Anne Boleyn's childhood home.

 The magnificent medieval Hever Castle in Kent has a rich and varied history dating back more than 700 years and has been involved in some of the most important events affecting Britain's monarchy, history and religion.
 The most famous resident who lived at Hever Castle was Anne Boleyn who became King Henry VIII's second wife in 1533.
 The Boleyn (then Bullen) family made many changes and alterations to the castle including a Tudor Dwelling within the walls.

-Ennerdale Water, The Lake District in Cumbria.
+Ennerdale Water, The Lake District

 Ennerdale Water, The Lake District.

 It is impossible to approach this lake by road except from the west, and it is the most westerly of all the lakes.
 Near the west end of the lake is a large car park, from where you must proceed on foot up the dale which stretches south-east for about 8 miles and near its head Black Sail Pass leads to the south-west into Wasdale for Wastwater.
 The pass is only a track, of course, 1,800ft up in the wild and very isolated region of Ennerdale that is a favourite with rock-climbers.
 The High Stile range lies along the north-east side of the dale with Buttermere beyond.

 The lonely, old Warren Lodge near Thetford in Norfolk is believed to be haunted, and many people claim to have seen similar apparitions and ghostly sightings over the years.
 The most common reports tell of a large white ghostly rabbit who sometimes has red glowing eyes, and who occasionally appears in the doorway entrance and hops around.
 Another frequently reported ghost sighting is that of a faceless man, with black holes where his eyes and mouth were, dressed in blue and cream clothing who peers out from one of the ground floor or upper floor window openings.